Financials at your fingertips: Crafting the request

 Cash Flow Statement: Provides a detailed description of the cash inflow and outflow over a specific period.

-As financial risk is an inherent aspect of all business activities, it is suggested for your company to establish a specific threshold for when to request financial statements, such as dollar amount, geography, or payment terms.
+As financial risk is an inherent aspect of all business activities, it is suggested for your company to establish a specific threshold for when to request financial statements, such as dollar amount, geography, new or existing counterparty, and/or payment terms.

-Once this threshold is reached, and before finalizing any agreements, the analyst should request and begin to spread the financial statements.
-The analyst is then tasked with completing the credit assessment to make a recommendation on whether to absorb, mitigate, or avoid the risks altogether.
+Once this threshold is reached, and before finalizing any agreements, you should request and begin to spread the financial statements.
+You are then tasked with completing the credit assessment to make a recommendation on whether to absorb, mitigate, or avoid the risks altogether.

 Defining your company's risk appetite helps align risk-taking activities to an overall strategy, ensuring that all decisions are made within an acceptable risk-reward framework.